Rahul-Sagore/helper-meth/README.md

   ['John', "Johny", "Jenna"].to_sentence();
   // Output: "John, Johny and Jenna"
 ```
-This method accepts two parameter: `last_word_connector`, where you can specify which word will connect that last word with rest of the Array values
+This method accepts two parameter: `last_word_connector`, where you can specify which word will connect the last word with rest of the Array values
 ```js
 ['John', "Johny", "Jenna"].to_sentence("or");
 // Output: "John, Johny or Jenna"
 ```
-Another parameter is: `word separator`, which will use user given separator instead of default `,`:
+Another parameter is: `word separator`, instead of default `,`:
 ```js
 ['John', "Johny", "Jenna"].to_sentence("or", " ");
 // Output: "John Johny or Jenna"